nramabad/Gauchoball/README.md

 - [ ] Finish bounce power and direction physics

 ### Day 2
-- [ ] Port over the relevant pieces of my Asteroids(with collision physics) project and implement Asteroid creation
+- [ ] Port over the relevant pieces of physics project and implement ping pong ball and cup creation
+- [ ] Have a functional screen on the Canvas frontend that correctly handles creation and running of the simulation

+### Over the weekend:
+- [ ] Test the project for bugs
+- [ ] Deploy the project on GitHub Pages

 ### Day 3
-Dedicate this day to learning the Web Audio API.
-First, build out the AudioEvent object to connect to the Board object.
-Then, use board.js to create and render Asteroids and AudioEvents.
+Create the basic game logic and build out modular functions for different player cups.
 Goals for the day:
-- [ ] Complete the asteroids.js module (constructor, update functions, colors)
-- [ ] Get sounds to play on collisions
-- [ ] Build first sound library
+- [ ] Build events for cup stack (player 1) and trailing cup (player 2)
+- [ ] Switch cups on event that player 2 is adjacent right of player 1 and makes cup before player 1
-- [ ] Get collision graphics working
+- [ ] Make sure that starting, stopping, and resetting works
-- [ ] Make the Asteroids able to be created with mouse.
-Set vectors on mouse release.

 ### Day 4
-Create the logic backend.
-Build out modular functions for handling the different evolutions.
-Goals for the day:
-- [ ] Build Markov Matrix object and link it with collisions
-- [ ] Have a functional screen on the Canvas frontend that correctly handles creation and running of the simulation.
-- [ ] Make sure that starting, stopping, and resetting works.

-### Day 5
 Install the controls for the user to interact with the game.
 Style the frontend, making it polished and professional.
 Goals for the day:
 - [ ] Create controls for game speed, stop, start, restart, reset
 - [ ] Build out list of instruments
 - [ ] Have a styled Canvas, nice looking controls and title

-### Over the weekend:
-- [ ] Test the project for bugs
+- [ ] Allow for player to select new cup position if cup made on first try

+### Day 5
+Create AI Player initialized with random skill level and decreasing skill level with cups lost
+- [ ] Initialize AI Player with random power and aim modifiers
-- [ ] Deploy the project on GitHub Pages
+- [ ] Allow for AI to select randomized cup if cup made on first try
+- [ ] Allow players to select number of AI and human players

 ## Bonus Features

+- [ ] Create AI Strategy logic for selecting cup if cup made on first try
 - [ ] Learn enough Web Audio to render an object to the Canvas element and create a sound
 - [ ] Complete WebAudioAPI Tutorial and loaded basic sound from static assets
 - [ ] Export an AudioEvent object with correct type and handling logic